vseryakov/backendjs/README.md

         /account/icon/del?type=1

-- `/account/get/status
-  Return status for the account by id, if no id is psecified return status for the current account.

-  The system maintains account status with the timestamp to be used for presence or any other purposes.
-The bk_status table can be cached with any available caching system like Redis, memcache to be very fast presence state system.

-  Example:

-        /account/get/status?id=12345

-- `/account/put/status`
-  Set the status of the current account, requires status parameter, automatically updates the timestamp

-  Example:

-        /account/put/status?status=online

-- `/account/del/status`
-  Delete current account status, mostly for clearing the cache or marking offline status

 ### Health enquiry
 When running with AWS load balancer there should be a url that a load balancer polls all the time and this must be very quick and lightweight request.
 For this purpose there is an API endpoint `/ping` that just responds with status 200.
 It is not open by default, the `allow-path` or other way to allow non-authenticted access